-- Comprehensive Test of Nonverbal Intelligence (C-TONI) - Differential Abilities Scales (DAS-II) - Kaufman Assessment Battery for Children (KABC-II) - Naglieri Nonverbal Ability Test, Individual Administration-Second Edition (NNAT2) - Ravens Progressive Matrices-Colored (CPM) and Standard Progressive Matrices (SPM) - Reynolds Intellectual Assessment Scale (RIAS) - Stanford-Binet Intelligence Scale, Fifth Edition (SB5) - Stanford-Binet Intelligence Scales for Early Childhood - Test of Nonverbal Intelligence 3 (TONI-3) - Universal Nonverbal Intelligence Test (UNIT) - Wechsler Preschool and Primary Scale of Intelligence, Third Edition (WPPSI-III) - Wechsler Intelligence Scale for Children-Fourth Edition (WISC-IV) and Fifth Edition - Wechsler Intelligence Scale for Children, Fourth Edition Spanish (WISC-IV Spanish)
+- Comprehensive Test of Nonverbal Intelligence (C-TONI) - Differential Abilities Scales (DAS-II) - Kaufman Assessment Battery for Children (KABC-II) - Naglieri Nonverbal Ability Test, Individual Administration- Second Edition (NNAT2) - Ravens Progressive Matrices- Colored (CPM) and Standard Progressive Matrices (SPM) - Reynolds Intellectual Assessment Scale (RIAS) - Stanford-Binet Intelligence Scale, Fifth Edition (SB5) - Stanford-Binet Intelligence Scales for Early Childhood - Test of Nonverbal Intelligence 3(TONI-3) - Universal Nonverbal Intelligence Test (UNIT) - Wechsler Preschool and Primary Scale of Intelligence, Third Edition (WPPSI-III) - Wechsler Intelligence Scale for Children- Fourth Edition (WISC-IV) and Fifth Edition - Wechsler Intelligence Scale for Children, Fourth Edition Spanish (WISC-IV Spanish)

 Personnel trained in gifted education and/or with an understanding of the special needs of gifted learners should meet regularly to determine eligibility of potential candidates.
 A multidisciplinary team is preferable, including a psychologist, a teacher and the gifted program coordinator.
-If the student does not meet eligibility as required in state rule, the team of professionals may consider whether the student might be eligible under their alternative plan referenced as Plan B under Rule 6A-6.03019, F.A.C., Special Instructional Programs for Students who are Gifted, section (2)(b) (if their district has such a plan that has been state-approved).
+If the student does not meet eligibility as required in state rule, the team of professionals may consider whether the student might be eligible under their alternative plan referenced as Plan B under Rule 6A-6.03019, F.A.C., Special Instructional Programs for Students who are Gifted, section (2)(b) Screening and referral procedures which will be used to increase the number of these students referred for evaluation (if their district has such a plan that has been state- approved).
 For this purpose, the rule currently defines underrepresented groups as those who are LEP or who are from a low SES family.
 The intent is to foster and support students who are English Language Learners (ELLs) or those from economically disadvantaged backgrounds who may not have been exposed to the types of experiences necessary to acquire knowledge.